1961 Ferrari 250 PF Cabriolet

 A success in Europe, the Opel GT was a short lived attempt by Buick to offer a sports car alongside their established line of more brutal muscle machines - the GS 340, GS 400 and GSX 455.
 As with the Karmann Ghia before it, the Opel GT was another example of product placement - with a view to selling more cars thanks to the ratings success of the show.

-Don Adams acquired the Sunbeam Tiger from the studio after the show finished and held on to it for the next decade.
-He used it in the Chief auto parts advertisements before passing it on to his daughters, who both reportedly crashed it.
+As for the most famous Get Smart car - the red Sunbeam Tiger - Don Adams acquired the car from the studio after the show finished and held on to it for the next decade.
+He used it in Chief Auto Parts advertisements before passing it on to his daughters, who both reportedly crashed it.

 The Get Smart Tiger is reputed to be on display at the Playboy Mansion in Los Angeles.